peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool HasMostInnerTag(
         PeterO.Numbers.EInteger bigTagValue);

-Returns whether this object has an innermost tag and that tag is of the given number, expressed as an arbitrary-precision number.
+Returns whether this object has an innermost tag and that tag is of the specified number, expressed as an arbitrary-precision number.

 <b>Parameters:</b>